tomdns/blog/tutorials/sliced-mountains.md

 ![Header](../images/sliced-mountains/mountain.png)

-Houdini Tutorial

-# Sliced Mountains
+# Sliced Mountains using Houdini

 > Learn how to quickly generate Godus-like islands using Houdini's heightfields.